 But not all body swap movies are made equal.
 The premise is easily squandered, either by scripts that fail to do anything unique or original with the ones who get swapped or by scripts that become bogged down by the mechanics to the detriment of their characters.

-Here are our picks for the best body swap movies of all time, in which characters find their consciousnesses transported into another body, leading to all kinds of interesting stories.
+Here are my picks for the best body swap movies of all time, in which characters find their consciousnesses transported into another body, leading to all kinds of interesting stories.

-After visiting a bar, the two polar-opposite best friends break the seal together into a nearby fountain and admit their envy for each other's lives.
+After visiting a bar, the two polar-opposite best friends break the seal to a nearby fountain and admit their envy for each other's lives.
 They wake up the next morning with exactly what they wanted—but as the saying goes, be careful what you wish for...

 Source Code is one of the more complex examples of a body swap movie.
 US Army Captain Colter Stevens doesn't wake up in someone else's literal body, but rather he awakens in a simulation of that person's consciousness... if that makes any sense.

-In action-thriller Source Code, Colter (played by Jake Gyllenhaal) appears to us as his real self.
+In this cerebral action-thriller, Colter (played by Jake Gyllenhaal) appears to us as his real self.
 But whenever he catches glimpses of himself in the window, he looks like a complete stranger.

-Colter is actually being sent into a simulation of a train carriage, over and over again every 8 minutes, because he has a mission: to find and identify the bomber on the train before the train blows up.
+Colter is repeatedly sent into the same 8-minute simulation of a train carriage because he has a mission: to find and identify the bomber on the train before the train blows up.